mageprofis/MageProfis_ImageQueue/README.md

 -----------
 ImageQueue to Compress Images in your Store (like Product Images).

-The Compression will be done with a CronTab, JPEG and PNG will be processed in extra Cronjobs
+The Compression will be done with a CronTab, JPEG and PNG will be processed in separated Cronjobs

 You can also set the priotity of some Images.